nadzmi27/nadzmi27/README.md

 # Hi I'm Nadzmi <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="28px" height="28px" alt="hi">

-I'm studying Bachelor of Computer Science and Bachelor of Commerce at Monash University.
-I'm currently in the process of learning MERN Stack for a collaborative project [PomoPomo](https://github.com/nadzmi27/pomopomo).
-Furthermore, I'm also learning AlgoTrading in hopes to earn consistent investment return.
-My interest mainly lies in ML/AI as can be seen in my [Kaggle Account](https://www.kaggle.com/nadzmiagthomas).
-My goals for 2023 are to work on my communication skills, start writing on [Medium](https://medium.com/), and learn photography.
+I'm studying **Bachelor of Computer Science (Specialising in Data Science)** and **Bachelor of Commerce (Specialising in Business Analytics)** at **Monash University Australia**.
+I enjoy doing projects outside the scope of what is taught within the University as it helps me broaden my knowledge and skills.
+My interest lies mainly in **ML/AI** and **Data Science**.
+Please also check my [Kaggle](https://www.kaggle.com/nadzmiagthomas) for some of the work I've published.
+Furthermore, I'm also in the process of improving myself in the field of Data Engineering by undertaking the free and highly acclaimed **[Data Engineering Zoomcamp](https://dezoomcamp.streamlit.app/)** in the hope of building my personal end-to-end Data Engineering project without going through YouTube tutorial.
+My goals for 2024 are to work on my communication skills, start writing on [Medium](https://medium.com/), and learn photography.

 📫 Reach out to me!